johnjdailey/data_engineering/README.md

 - `.cache()`: Spark uses lazy evaluation and intermediate results are discarded.
 In case, the code needs to reuse a variable it will get re-computed.
 This can be overcome by caching the intermediate variable using .cache()
 - `.join()`:  It is used to join two RDDs or Dataframes.
 If we are working in a cluster with multiple executers the the join operation will cause a lot of shuffling.
 This causes delays and uses a lot more memory.
 Solution -> broadcast.
 - `.broadcast()`: Broadcasting an RDD will copy the entire RDD to each executer which will avoid the excess shuffling of data.

+### 9) dataframes-sparkSql
+- These examples use Spark Dataframes instead of RDDs.
+Using either depends on which abstraction you are more familier with.
+Dataframes are easier to understand and work on if someone has basic SQL knowledge.
+- The operations like where, filter, select can be both performed as functions and SQL statements (SparkSQL).
+Again, anything can be chosen based on level of comfort and experience.